gamma-delta/bci/about.md

 This blog is a work of fiction, by the way.
 Just to be clear.
 It's actually written by Petra, a computer programmer also living in the American Midwest.

+---

+This blog uses [Plausible Analytics](https://plausible.io/), self-hosted on a free Oracle compute instance.